-The information obtained through SEV, including invertebrate and fish community assessments, has confirmed that the minor watercourses within the project area are substantially modified by the productive pastoral land use.
+The information obtained through these SEV assessments has confirmed that the minor watercourses within the project area are substantially modified by the productive pastoral land use.
 They contain fragments of their former values, have a high proportion of tolerant fauna, obvious water quality issues and/or sedimentation issues.
 Using the ecological value categories set out in Appendix A the ecological value of the minor water courses is assessed as 'Low' to 'Moderate'.